alexhsamuel/blog/_posts/2020-09-23-Which Python quotes.markdown

   visually distinct from left ticks, which are often used to specify code formatting in Sphinx, Markdown, and other doc styles.

-- In American English, double quotes are primarily used.
-Single quotes are used for nested quotes only.
+- American English uses double quotes primarily.
+Single quotes are for nested quotes only.

-- Some people are used to other common languages that accept double quotes only for strings, such as C-like languages, many LISPs, and JSON.
+- Some people are used to other programming languages that use double quotes for strings, such as C-like languages, many LISPs, and JSON.